jmalubay1/MLBias/README.md

-Reimplement Propublica’s data filtering for a balanced dataset Implement 1 or potentially more ML models around the data Provide clear evidence of known bias (main objective) Create visualizations that simply and effectively show bias Find evidence of potential causes for bias and/or attempt to counter bias COMPAS DATASET: https://github.com/propublica/compas-analysis
+Reimplement Propublica’s data filtering for a balanced dataset Implement 1 or potentially more ML models around the data Provide clear evidence of known bias (main objective) Create visualizations that simply and effectively illustrate dataset Find evidence of potential causes for bias and/or attempt to counter bias COMPAS DATASET: https://github.com/propublica/compas-analysis